-Category of Service Recipient: Inpatient One Attendance Day - Face-to-Face One Visit - Face-to-Face and One Visit - Non-Face-to-Face (Optional) 50 minutes Service Recipient (Assessment) workload
+Category of Service Recipient: Inpatient One Attendance Day - In-person One Visit - In-person and One Visit - Virtual-telephone (Optional) 50 minutes Service Recipient (Assessment) workload

 The social worker meets with a new client and/or significant other for 45 minutes in the morning for assessment purposes.
 Later, the same day, the worker contacts the client by telephone, for 30 minutes, for the purpose of providing a "therapeutic intervention".